-Arthritis is a general term meaning "inflammation of the joint."
-One of the most common types, osteoarthritis (OA), is a common cause of joint pain.
-Sometimes called degenerative arthritis or degenerative joint disease, it is a condition that involves the breakdown of joint cartilage.
-Cartilage is a rubbery tissue that covers the ends of moving bones in joints.
-It acts as both a shock absorber and a lubricant, protecting your bones from damage and providing smooth, pain-free movement.
-As joint cartilage wears away, the bones begin to make painful bone-on-bone contact.
+Arthritis is a general term for the inflammation of a joint.
+Osteoarthritis (OA) is one of the most common causes of joint pain.
+Sometimes called degenerative arthritis or degenerative joint disease, it’s a condition that causes the breakdown of joint cartilage.
+Cartilage is the rubbery tissue covering the ends of moving bones within a joint, acting as both a shock absorber and lubricant that protects your bones from damage and provides a smooth, pain-free movement.
+As osteoarthritis wears down this tissue, the bones begin to make painful bone-on-bone contact.

 As arthritis progresses, activities like walking, driving and standing can become painful.
 Early stage osteoarthritis can be treated with a variety of conservative, non-surgical treatments.

-These include moderate doctor-prescribed exercise and physical therapy, both excellent ways to keep your joints moving and to help relieve moderate joint pain.
+Treatments include moderate, doctor-prescribed exercise and physical therapy to keep your joints moving and to help relieve moderate joint pain.
 Joints that are not regularly exercised can become tight and painful.
 Excess body weight places extreme pressure on the joints.
 If you are overweight, your doctor may recommend weight loss to help relieve unwanted stress and pain in your joints.

 As the joint cartilage continues to wear away and the symptoms of osteoarthritis become more severe, surgery may be recommended to correct the damaged bone and cartilage.
 Joint replacement is a surgical option for many patients.

 While there is no known cure for osteoarthritis, researchers continue to make progress in finding the underlying causes of the disease.
 An orthopedic specialist can provide treatment options and help you reduce pain and return to normal activity.